CastleLab/COMP3021-2020Fall-PA1-Student-Version/README.md

 ## Java Doc

-Java doc of this assignment is available in `doc`.
+[Java doc](https://castlelab.github.io/COMP3021-2020Fall-PA1-Student-Version/) of this assignment is available in `docs`.
-You can open `doc/index.html` to view it in your browser.
+You can open `docs/index.html` to view it in your browser.

 ## Code Skeleton